 Ken was born in China – Guangdong Province – close to Hong Kong.
 He moved to the U.S.A when he was very young and lives with his family in Mundelein.

-Kris is a 200 registered yoga teacher (RYT who specializes in many formats of yoga: Vinysasa flow, yin, restorative, kids yoga and prenatal.
-At Orinoco, Kris teaches All Levels Yoga on Tuesdays at 9 am.
+Cindy is a 200 registered yoga teacher (RYT) who specializes in vinyasa flow & restorative yoga.
+She’s also a BARRE instructor.
+At Orinoco, Cindy teaches All Levels Yoga on Tuesdays at 9 am & Wednesdays @ 8:15 am

-Connie is a RYT 200 Vinyasa Yoga instructor and recently became certified in Reflexology in 2014.
-Connie has been teaching yoga for over two years and her students absolutely love her!
-At Orinoco, Connie teaches Yoga Basics on Mondays @ 6 pm & All Levels Yoga on Saturdays @ 7:45 am.
+Connie is a 200 RYT Vinyasa Yoga instructor and also became certified in Reflexology in 2014.
+Connie has been teaching yoga for over four years and her students absolutely love her!
+At Orinoco, Connie teaches All Levels Yoga on Saturdays @ 7:45 am.

 “Yoga is not a religion, but rather a lifestyle that offers healing as the body, mind and breath are aligned.
 Anyone at any age can discover the benefits of yoga.
 Once we begin, we may find ourselves making healthier choices in every area of our lives.
 In letting go of the ego, a new awareness develops.
 In this awareness, we experience joy and gratitude.
 Welcome yoga in to your life; embrace the journey!”